byfranke/PortScan/README.md

 The "PortScan" program is a C tool that scans ports on a domain or IP.
 Users can choose to check common ports, a specific one, or a range.
 It employs multithreading for speed.
 After each scan, it displays the port status and asks if the user wants to continue.

+Note: Unauthorized port scanning may violate legal and privacy standards.
+Obtain proper authorization before using this tool.

 # Installation For Linux

 Step : 1 Download